AlexanderSalter/MMM-Instagram2020/README.md

 httpsCertificate: "/home/pi/MagicMirror/config/ssl/magicmirror.pem",    // HTTPS Certificate path, only require when useHttps is true
 ```

-This module requires a Facebook Developer App in "Development" mode.
+B) This module requires a Facebook Developer App in "Development" mode.

 [This Getting Started guide](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started) from Facebook will show you how to setup the App for instagram access.
 ```diff
 - Just follow steps 1, 2 and 3 to get the variables you need.